Skip to main content

 An honest, no-jargon walkthrough of what really happens from the moment you call your insurer through the final payment — including what they don't tell you.

-How to Build Your Claim File: Documentation That Protects Your Recovery
+How to Build a Claim File That Protects Your Recovery

-A well-documented claim is harder to deny and easier to settle fairly.
-Learn what to photograph, what to write down, how to organize your file, and the critical discoverability rules that determine what the insurer can access in litigation.
+A well-documented claim is harder to deny.
+What to photograph, what to write down, how to organize your file, and the discoverability rules in litigation.

 How to Challenge an Xactimate Estimate: A Step-by-Step Guide